Services

 MOCSA advocates are contacted by hospital personnel when a victim arrives at an area emergency department for a sexual assault forensic exam.
 They will show up 24-hours a day to provide support, resources, and information to victims during and after the exam.
 List of local hospitals that offer forensic exams and medical care by a Sexual Assault Nurse Examiner.

-Police and Court Advocacy
+Police and Law Enforcement Advocacy

 It is always a survivor’s right to choose whether to report a sexual assault.
 MOCSA advocates are available to accompany victims to file initial police reports, to provide support during detective interviews, and throughout the court process.